 - Inability to receive asylum status in the U.S.

-To help you better understand the immigration consequences of an aggravated felony in California, our California criminal defense lawyers discuss, below:
+To help you better understand the immigration consequences of an aggravated felony, we explain, below:

 - 1. What is an aggravated felony?